 Vitamins, Minerals and Phytonutrients: Vitamins are important nutrients that help to regulate metabolism and help the brain, nerves, muscles, skin, and bones function properly.
 Minerals are necessary in very small amounts for the body to function properly.
 Vitamins and minerals are found in nearly all foods, which way it is important to eat a wide variety of healthy foods.
 This seminar will provide information about the vitamins and minerals that are essential to the human body.

-Weight Management the Easy Way: An estimated 50 million Americans go on a diet each year and about 5 percent manage to keep the weight off, according to Colorado State University Extension.
+Weight Management – The Keys to Success: An estimated 50 million Americans go on a diet each year and about 5 percent manage to keep the weight off, according to Colorado State University Extension.
 People often choose to join a weight loss program because they offer an alternative way to drop pounds quickly.
 And, unfortunately, with quick weight loss, that can lead to quick weight gain after the program concludes.
 This seminar will discuss the important components of healthy and sustainable weight loss: nutrition, exercise and behavior change.
 Learn the easy way to safely and effectively lose 1-2 pounds per week.

 What to Eat: Are you tired of trying to decipher the truths and myths around healthy nutrition?
 In this class you will learn the best foods to eat to promote good health and prevent chronic disease.
 We will discuss the “super” foods you hear about, how much you need to consume to promote health and how to make these choices fit into your lifestyle.